- Home

 Jacobite Steam Train aka Hogwarts Express Roundtrip

-Described as one of the great railway journeys of the world, this 84 mile round trip takes you past a list of impressive extremes.
-Starting near the highest mountain in Britain, Ben Nevis, it visits Britain's most westerly mainland railway station, Arisaig, and passes close to the deepest freshwater loch in Britain - Loch Morar.
-The highlight of the journey for movie fans is crossing the 21-arched Glenfinnan viaduct.
-The scene (pictured) has received worldwide fame, owing to its use in the Harry Potter movies.
-In the second movie (Chamber of Secrets) Harry & Ron swoop and dive in their flying Ford Anglia, as the train crosses the viaduct - a particularly memorable scene!
-Some of the carriages of the train are those actually used in the Harry Potter films.
-Beyond the viaduct, the train next stops in the charming town of Glenfinnan.
-After Glenfinnan are the beautiful villages of Lochailort, Arisaig, Morar and Mallaig.
-When passing Morar, keep an eye out for the silvery beaches used in the films 'Highlander' and 'Local Hero'.
+Known as one of the great railway journeys in the world, this 84-mile round trip train ride takes you past very dramatic scenery.
+Starting near the highest mountain in Britain, Ben Nevis, it runs to Britain's most westerly mainland railway station, Arisaig, and passes close to the deepest freshwater loch in Britain, Loch Morar.
+For movie fans, the highlight of this journey is often crossing the 21-arched Glenfinnan viaduct.
+The scene has received worldwide fame, due to its use in the Harry Potter movies.
+In the second movie, “Chamber of Secrets,” Harry & Ron swoop and dive in their flying Ford Anglia, as the train crosses the viaduct!
+Some of the train carriages are those actually used in the Harry Potter films.
+Beyond the viaduct, the train stops in the charming town of Glenfinnan.
+Beyond Glenfinnan you’ll see the beautiful villages of Lochailort, Arisaig, Morar, and Mallaig.
+When passing Morar, keep an eye out for the silvery beaches used in the films “Highlander” and “Local Hero.”

 Must-See Sites